dhis2/dhis2-docs/src/sysadmin/installation.md

 In the example below we configure the Norwegian governmental _HelseID_ OIDC provider using the key `helseid`.

 The client key will automatically appear as a button in the login page with the key value, or the value of the `display_alias` if defined.
 The `key` is arbitrary and can be any value, except for the keys used by the specific providers (`google`, `azure`, `wso2`).
-It is recommended to use a key which is descriptive and reflects the provider.s
+It is recommended to use a key which is descriptive and reflects the provider.

 The DHIS2 generic provider uses the following defaults: